5dlabs/agent-docs/.docs/.taskmaster/docs/task-12/acceptance-criteria.md

 - [ ] Updated tools with docs and tests
 - [ ] Database helpers and migrations if needed
+- [ ] Updated `tools.json` entries for all seven tools with correct `docType`, descriptions, and enabled flags

 ### Testing Suite